 - Mouth Guards, it is recommended that mouth guards are worn by every player.

 - Knee pads must be worn in all SUPA sanctioned events and Championships, as per HPA Rule 2,g (ii)

 - In the interest of safety long hair must be secured appropriately.

 - All players must be member of SUPA before they can play.

 - The rules as laid down by the HPA are to be applied, unless SUPA and their officials deem otherwise.
 The rules maybe interpreted in a slightly different manner due to the facilities used by the officials on the day.
 The decision of the Section Manager and Tournament Manager will be final.

 - The outdoor registered handicap is the one used by SUPA.
 For arena polo a outdoor handicap plus 1 is taken.

 - Novice – this section is for players who have played in the beginners section and are therefore no longer deemed a beginner.
-No handicapped players may play in this section.

 - Combined – combined teams may only be made up by the Section Manager and will then be entered into an appropriate section.
 Please note that under no circumstances may School Managers, Parents or Coaches enter mixed school teams into a tournament without prior agreement from the Section Manager.
 If you do not have enough players to make up a team please speak to the relevant Section Manager.
 If you are found to be entering a mixed team without prior approval from SUPA you will be disqualified.